UXARRAY/uxarray/docs/contributing.rst

 After these steps, you will have two copies of the forked UXarray repo, one remote and one local.

 3.2.2.
-Should you locally clone instead?
+Should You Locally Clone Instead?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In contrast to above cases that might be better suitable for fork, a regular